hcientist/OnlinePythonTutor/v5-unity/README.txt

     'webpack -d' to include source maps

 TODO: always do webpack -p for deploy to production, and add a unique hash

-TODO: consider code splitting to split out common parts (e.g., libraries and unchanging parts) from the specific frontends